usaid-cs/yesterday-i-learned/django.md

 * [Django does not force you to put code at some specific place](http://stackoverflow.com/a/8590943/1558430).
 With that said, since MVC requires a service abstraction layer between M and C, which hardly anyone ever has, Django tends to recommend logic in either V or [M](http://stackoverflow.com/a/8591009/1558430), depending on whether the logic concerns requests.
 * [Signals are synchronous and blocking](http://www.slideshare.net/flywindy/two-scoops-ofdjangologgingandsignals).
 * Translated string substitutionss (e.g. `_('hello %(world)s')`) must be named because you don't necessarily want all langauges to have those translations in the same order.
+* The closest thing nodejs has to Django templates is [swig](https://github.com/paularmstrong/swig), but it is discontinued.

 ## Models
 * MongoDB [officially](https://code.djangoproject.com/wiki/NoSqlSupport) recommends [Djongo](https://github.com/nesdis/djongo) as the Mongo(NoSQL) adapter.